bethqiang/bethqiang.github.io/_posts/2016-11-09-twitter-clone-with-nodejs-and-expressjs.md

 comments: true
 title: "Week 2, Day 2: Building a Twitter Clone with Node.js and Express.js"
 date: 2016-11-09 15:00:00 -0500
 description:
-tags: [fullstack academy, junior phase, node.js, express.js, projects, twitter clone]
+tags: [fullstack academy, junior phase, node.js, express.js]
 ---

 We built a Twitter clone app with Node and Express, and wanted it to have the following: